Leyland Tiger (front-engined): Tigresses and Lionesses

 Very few of the initial Leyland Tigress (TB1) were built; instead Tiger running-units in the existing Leyland Lioness frame produced the Leyland Lioness-Six, model LTB1.

-In the mid-1930s with Lioness frames exhausted the later full-size Normal-control Leyland-built single decks were called Tigresses, an L prefix was added for left-hand drive versions, such as the large batch of LLTB3 ordered by Riga City Council.
-71 of the ordered 90 of which were delivered to Latvia before the outbreak of the Second World War.
+In the mid-1930s with Lioness frames exhausted the later full-size normal-control Leyland-built single decks were called Tigresses, an L prefix was added for left-hand drive versions, such as the large batch of LLTB3 ordered by Riga City Council.
+71 of the ordered 90 of which were delivered to Latvia before the outbreak of World War II.
 The only UK customers for Tigresses were exclusive up-market coach-tour firms like Southdown Motor Services who took the LTB3 (equivalent to the TS6) or the LTB5 (equivalent to the TS8).

 The FEC

 In conjunction with London Transport from 1937 Leyland developed the Tiger FEC, the initials stood for flat-engined coach.
 The Leyland 8.6-litre engine (with revised sump) was mounted horizontally in mid wheel-base driving through a Wilson fluid-flywheel and an air-actuated AEC mechanical pre-selector gearbox.
-The gearbox was basically the same as used in the STL but it was fitted with an externally mounted air cylinder which actuated the bus bar to engage and disengage the gears.
+The gearbox was basically the same as used in the AEC Regent STL but it was fitted with an externally mounted air cylinder which actuated the bus bar to engage and disengage the gears.
 It worked in the opposite way from that in the slightly later RT type double decker in that air pressure was used to disengage the gears instead of being used to keep them engaged.
 When the gear change pedal was released it allowed the selected gear to engage by means of spring pressure in that same way as the gearbox in the STL.
 The system caused problems in that if a vehicle was left with a gear engaged and as the air pressure leaked off, it was not possible to disengage that gear until air pressure had been built up again.
 Because of this, there were a number of garage incidents caused by vehicles being left overnight with a gear still engaged.
-88 of this type were built but 12 were destroyed during World War Two, the rest serving until 1954-5 as Green Line coaches.
+88 of this type were built but 12 were destroyed during World War II, the rest serving until 1954-5 as Green Line coaches.